E.J. Lace

 Mom has really made it.

-I could still see her sense of style, but it was nice, like rich people.
+Her sense of style is still evident, but it’s upscale now, like rich people.
 Real wood, exposed brick, open floor plan, natural lighting, matching furniture and appliances.

 She walks in and puts her bag down on a table with a bowl of fake fruit.

-When I was little, that’s what I thought all rich people had.
-A bowl of fake fruit.
+When I was little, I thought all rich people had a bowl of fake fruit.
 That’s how you knew they were fancy.

-Now that I’m grown, I notice other things.
+Now that I’m older, I notice other things.

-Mom leads me up the stairs and up to the next floor.
+Mom leads me up the stairs to the next floor.
 The upstairs is like a second house.

 The bedrooms are set up like dorm rooms, in a way.
 Instead of a hallway with doors, it’s open like the rest of the house, with a second living room that breaks off to two hallways.